kennethshackleton/SKPokerEval/README.md

 }
 ```

+The implementation being immutable is already thread-safe and there is no initialisation time.

 ## How does it work?

 We exploit a key-scheme that gives us just enough uniqueness to correctly identify the integral rank of any 7-card hand, where the greater this rank is the better the hand we hold and two hands of the same rank always draw.
 We require a memory footprint of 250kB and typically six additions to rank a hand.